 We appreciate you taking the time to share your experience with us!
-How many times have you visited the Pride Center? ☐ 1 time 2 to 5 times ■ More than 5 times 2.
-Please mark the services you have participated in at the Pride Center.
-(Check all that apply.) ■ Education / Training Social Activities / Events Case Management Community Meetings Drop-In Center Peer Group: Connection to Resources Therapy services Other: Somewhat Somewhat 3.
+1. How many times have you visited the Pride Center?
+1 time 2 to 5 times More than 5 times 2.
+Please mark the services you have participated in at the Pri de Center.
+(Check all that apply.)
+Case Management Community Meetings Connection to Resources Connection to Resources ties / Events 3.
 Please rate your interactions with the Pride Center's staff.
-Disagree Agree Disagree Agree Staff are courteous and friendly.
+Disagree Somewhat Disagree Somewhat Agree Agree Staff are courteous and friendly.
 Staff are responsive when I have requests.
 Staff understand & affirm my sexual orientation.
 Staff understand & affirm my gender identity.
 Staff understand & affirm my culture/ethnicity.
-(NOTE: "Staff" refers to any professional who provides services/programming.)
-Somewhat Somewhat Please rate your experiences with the facility.
-Disagree Agree Disagree Agree The Pride Center is a welcoming & safe environment.
+(NOTE: "Staff" refers to any professional who prov ides services/pr ogramming.)
+4. Please rate your experiences with the facility.
+Disagree Somewhat Disagree Somewhat Agree Agree The Pride Center is a welcoming & safe environment.
 The Pride Center gives me a sense of community.
 The Pride Center is in a convenient location.
 The hours of the Pride Center work with my schedule.
-5. Please rate your experiences with the services provided Somewhat Somewhat Disagree Agree Disagree Agree at the Pride Center.
-It's easy to get connected to other services within the Pride Center.
-It's easy to get connected to other services outside of the Pride The Pride Center staff include me in deciding what services are best The services that I am receiving at the Pride Center are improving my mental health.
+5. Please rate your experiences with the services provided at the Pride Center.
+Disagree Somewhat Disagree Somewhat Agree Agree It's easy to get connected to other services within the Pride Center.
+It's easy to get connected to other services outside of the Pride Center.
+The Pride Center staff include me in deciding what services are best for me.
+The services that I am receiving at the Pride Center are improving my mental health.